FolkerKinzel/IncVersion/README.md

 </li>
 </ul>

+**Notice:** You have to unzip IncVersion to every solution directory, where your project is referenced - otherwise the Post Build Event will fail (resulting in a build error), if you try to build your project from there!

 #### 3. Give your project a Post Build Event to invoke IncVersion
 To invoke IncVersion, you have to add a Post Build Event to every project that you want IncVersion to increment the `FileVersion` property.
 Choose only projects, that are physically located in the same project directory, where you unzipped IncVersion in the previous step.